 Master's programme in Industrial and Environmental Biotechnology

-The Master’s programme in Industrial and Environmental Biotechnology aims to provide a deep understanding of how to design and operate state-of-the-art life science based processes, with respect to product quality, sustainability and finance.
-The goal is to use cells and cell components like enzymes to produce commodities such as fine and bulk chemicals, pharmaceuticals or their building blocks, food, paper & pulp, energy, polymeric materials and clean water.
+The master’s programme in Industrial and Environmental Biotechnology aims to provide a deep understanding of how to design and operate state-of-the-art life science based processes, with respect to product quality, sustainability and finance.
+The goal is to use cells and cell components like enzymes to produce commodities such as fine and bulk chemicals, pharmaceuticals or their building blocks, food, paper and pulp, energy, polymeric materials and clean water.
 The programme offers a comprehensive education in this vital and varied field, enabling students to prepare for careers in Sweden or internationally.

 Industrial and Environmental Biotechnology at KTH